RohitMenon120192/portfolio/README.md

 ## RESEARCH PROJECTS.

+- Job Position: Researcher (Volunteer)
+- Company: Ira A. Fulton Schools of Engineering at Arizona State University
+- Location: Mesa, Arizona, USA
+- Type of Work: On–site
+- Employment Duration: May 2024 - Present

+- Robotics and Autonomous Systems Laboratory
+- Prof: Dr. Sangram Redkar - Associate Director and Professor

+- Project Topic: Development of a Real-Time Digital Twin for Glove Compartment Automation.

+- Currently integrating the ZED 2i stereoscopic camera and Livox MID-70 LiDAR for advanced sensor fusion to accurately detect and track transparent objects.
+Employing two UR5 robots with Robotiq 2F-85 grippers to execute precise and complex tasks, including pick and place operations, grainy material scooping, and careful manipulation tasks without displacing contents.
+-	Utilizing Wandel scripts for real-time control of the manipulators, incorporating camera and LiDAR fusion point cloud data for enhanced detection and tracking capabilities.
+Implementing in-house multimodal large language models (LLMs) for conformal coordinate prediction.
+-	Leveraging ROS, RViz with MoveIt, NVIDIA Omniverse for collaborative simulation, Isaac Sim for high-fidelity robotics simulation, and Python scripting for the real-time development and simulation of the digital twin.
+-	Utilizing the NVIDIA Jetson Nano processing device to handle computational tasks and enable efficient real-time data processing and analysis.

 - Job Position: Research Assistant
 - Company: Ira A. Fulton Schools of Engineering at Arizona State University
 - Location: Mesa, Arizona, USA
 - Type of Work: On–site
-- Employment Duration: January 2024 - PRESENT.
+- Employment Duration: January 2024 - May 2024

-- Master’s Opportunity for Research in Engineering (MORE).

-- Research Assistant - Dynamic Systems and Control Laboratory.
+- Dynamic Systems and Control Laboratory

-- Selected for the prestigious Master’s Opportunity for Research in Engineering (MORE) program, this role primarily focuses on pioneering research in the remote-control of off-road automated vehicles utilizing     the advanced capabilities of the 5G network.
-The project aims to blend cutting-edge communication technology with innovative vehicular automation to enhance off-road navigation and control systems.
+- Prof: Dr. Yan Chen - Assistant Professor

 - Applied Project Topic: Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.

-- Funded by ASU Master’s Opportunity for Research in Engineering (MORE) Program for Spring 2024.
+- Funded by the ASU Master’s Opportunity for Research in Engineering (MORE) Program and nominated for the Best Research Award, this project ranked among the top 5 out of 140 projects in Spring 2024.
+It was also featured on the Fulton Forge Student Research Expo website and catalog.
-- Developing a control system for an automated off-road vehicle (Jeep Grand Cherokee) powered by 5G technology by utilizing Matlab/Simulink/ROS for system integration, interfacing the vehicle’s control units and sensors with New Eagles drive-by-wire system, dSPACE MicroAutoBox II, and Swift Navigation GNSS GPS500 via CAN Bus, and incorporating an HMI display for real-time monitoring and interaction.
+- Developed a robust control system for an automated off-road vehicle (Jeep Grand Cherokee) powered by 5G technology.
+This involves utilizing Matlab/Simulink/ROS for system integration, interfacing the vehicle’s control units and sensors with New Eagle’s drive-by-wire system, dSPACE MicroAutoBox II, and Swift Navigation GNSS GPS500 via CAN Bus, and incorporating an HMI display for real-time monitoring and interaction.
-- Incorporating an intuitive joystick-based remote control and monitoring system to enable precise, real-time vehicle maneuvering, thereby elevating the autonomous driving experience, and integrating a camera for live monitoring and feedback.
+-	Incorporated an intuitive joystick-based remote control and live-feed cameras for tele-operation and integrated an HMI (Human-Machine Interface) for real-time vehicle feedback.
-- Engineered the hardware mounts and constructed a rig to support all the hardware components using SolidWorks.
+-	Designed the hardware mounts and constructed a rig to support all the hardware components using SolidWorks.

 - Link - [Fulton-Forge, Remote-Control of an Off-Road Automated Vehicle over the 5G-Network for Agriculture Applications.](https://forge.engineering.asu.edu/participant/menon-rohit/)